-Career: An economist by training, Carolyn has served as a Partner at McKinsey & Company, Director-General of the Confederation of British Industry, and Group Development and Strategy Director at ITV plc.
-She has extensive board experience, having previously served as non-executive Director of Lloyds Banking Group plc, the Vitec Group plc and Capita plc.
+Career: An economist by training, Carolyn has served as a partner at McKinsey & Company, Director-General of the Confederation of British Industry and held senior executive positions at BBC and ITV plc.
+She has extensive board experience, having previously served as non-executive Director of Lloyds Banking Group plc, The Vitec Group plc, Capita plc and BAE Systems plc.
 She has also served as a non-executive Director of the UK Competition and Markets Authority and the Financial Services Authority.